 How To Purge Garlic Debuff In V Rising

 But how do you get rid of Garlic Debuff in V Rising?
 While it's not possible to completely remove all the Garlic Debuff stacks, there are a few ways to boost your Garlic Resistance.
 Evading the area following exposure can also help prevent the effects from stacking, but other alternatives can help increase your resistance to Garlic.
 Here are some items and abilities that can help improve your Resistance to Garlic once consumed or equipped:

 - Minor Garlic Resistance Brew

 - Bear Form

-Two consumables can help increase your Garlic Resistance, such as the Minor Garlic Resistance Brew and the Garlic Resistance Potion.
-The Minor Garlic Resistance Brew, obtained once Polora the Feywalker is defeated, increases Garlic Resistance by 25 for 1200 seconds.
+Two consumables can also help increase your Garlic Resistance - the Minor Garlic Resistance Brew and the Garlic Resistance Potion.
+Polora the Feywalker drops the Minor Garlic Resistance Brew, which increases Garlic Resistance by 25 for 1200 seconds.
+Likewise, Clive the Firestarter in the Farbane Woods drops the Garlic Resistance Potion, which increases Garlic Resistance by 30 for 1200 seconds.

 Featured image courtesy of Stunlock Studios.

 How To Remove Garlic Debuff In V Rising FAQ